jonathansampson/cache-control-scanner/README.md

 ### Setup

 You will need to be running WAMP Server, MAMP, PHP's Built-in CLI Server, or some other PHP-capable server.
 Ensure that openssl is enabled; you can do this in php.ini by uncommenting the corresponding .dll and restarting your server.
+Additionally, make sure that implicit flush is enabled as well.

 1. Clone this repo
 2. Navigate to your local webserver and access scanner.php